fusioncharts/dev_centre_docs/getting-started/react/your-first-gauge-using-react.md

 7. Store the chart configurations as a JSON object.
 In this JSON object:

     * Set the gauge type as `angulargauge`.
 Each chart type is represented with a unique chart alias.
 For Angular Gauge, the alias is `angulargauge`.
-Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+Find the complete list of gauge types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts#fusionwidgets-xt-8).

     * Set the width and height (in pixels).